wwwal2/findThePair/README.md

 The game starts at:<br/>
 [http://localhost:9000/](http://localhost:9000/)

-* To build a new version of an app, after changes were made in the game code, run in a console:
+* To build a new version of an app, after changes were made in the game code, run in a console:<br/>
 `npm run dev`<br/>
 The app will generate a new __/dist__ folder with a changes done.